ursaturnine/Intersection-Linked-List/README.md

 `linked_list_b: 1 -> 2 -> 5 -> 4 -> 3`

-Thereare no cycles anywhere in the linked list structures.
+There are no cycles anywhere in the linked list structures.
 Assume any intersection includes the tails of each list.

 The linked lists must retain their original structure after the function returns.